BlockchainCommons/crypto-commons/Docs/sskr-developers.md

 URs are [Uniform Resources](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md), another Blockchain Commons specification.
 They describe a methodology for efficient, self-describing resources, and are easily interoperable with ByteWords.
 We choose them as another output format for SSKR.

-See [A Guide to Using URs for SSKRs](https://hackmd.io/SkOk6DJqRmSzNtfbcJnQsg) for more information on integrating the two specifications.
+See [A Guide to Using URs for SSKRs](ur-sskrs.md) for how ByteWord SSKRs and UR SSKRs are encoded, and how they slightly differ.

 ## Why Did We Create a New Standard?